Ph.D. in Theatre

 THFM 6710 Theatre Organization and Management

-THFM 6820 Theatrical Visions (may be repeated when topic changes)
+THFM 6820 Theatrical Visions: Performance Theory and Practice (May be repeated when topic changes)

 THFM 7600 Theatre/Performance Pedagogy